Versión en Español

 Abigail Ridge, California Commission on Disability Access

-This session will provide an overview of the California Commission on Disability Access (CCDA), a state agency dedicated to fostering collaboration and dialogue between the disability and business communities, as well as various levels of government to promote accessibility in places of public accommodations.
+An overview of the California Commission on Disability Access (CCDA), a state agency dedicated to fostering collaboration and dialogue between the disability and business communities, as well as various levels of government to promote accessibility in places of public accommodations.
 Participants will learn about the CCDA's role in assisting businesses in ensuring compliance with Title III of the Americans with Disabilities Act (ADA) by providing resources, educational materials, and data on construction-related access violations.
 The session will also explore key trends, including the "Top Ten Violations List" and issues related to High Frequency Litigation (HFL) in construction-related access claims, as well as how CCDA collaborates with the Division of the State Architect (DSA) to raise awareness of the municipality's allocation of the "Accessibility Compliance Fund."
 Attendees will gain insights into how CCDA promotes accessibility compliance and its efforts to make California more inclusive for all.

 WEDNESDAY